diggooddodg/Vehicle-thefts-data-analysis/README.md

 # Vehicle-thefts-data-analysis
-An analysis of NZ vehicle thefts for the 6 month period ending April 6th 2021.
+An analysis of New Zealand vehicle thefts for the 6 month period ending April 6th 2021.
 Data was made up of three tables:
 * "stolen vehicles" fact data containing the details of each theft
 * "make details" dimension data containing manufacturer and luxury/standard flag